-Letter of Saint Clement to the Corinthians
+Letter of saint Clement to the Corinthians

-Clement was the third successor of Peter in Rome, from about 90 to 100.
-Because of certain tensions in the Church at Corinth, he wrote them a letter.
-This letter is contemporary with the last writings in the New Testament.
+Clement was Peter's third successor in Rome, from the year 90 to about 100.
+Because of certain tensions in the Church of Corinth, he wrote them a letter.
+This letter is contemporary to the last writings in the New Testament.
 Of the 61 short chapters, the 20th is interesting from the point of view of ecospirituality.